immunefi-team/Bounty_Boosts/Puffer Finance/28650 - [SC - Insight] Protocol Insolvency due to the over inflated ca....md

 # Protocol Insolvency due to the over inflated calculation of working capital

-Submitted on Thu Feb 22 2024 19:09:56 GMT-0400 (Atlantic Standard Time) by @marqymarq10 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 23rd 2024 at 01:09:56 UTC by @marqymarq10 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28650